cosmohacker/cosmohacker/README.md

 [Note: Now I'm building part by part for future assembly and easier processing]

-Spotify Bot Repo Edit

 File/Folder and Readme.md renamer for [coding-problems repository](https://github.com/The-Full-Stack-Code-Meetups/coding-problems "coding-problems repository").
 Only those who clone the repo can run it

 </details>